YuriRibeiro/cfd/Deploy/README.md

 Then, navigate to the **interface_traffic_vehicle_counter.ipynb** and run it!

-To define the counting barriers, there is two jupyter notebooks to help doing it:
+To define the counting barriers, there are two jupyter notebooks to help doing it:

 - **interface_define_barriers_jupyter**: Define barriers just via browser, it's nice if you use remote location server.

 - **interface_define_barriers_opencv**: Define barrier using opencv package and works only for local machine.
 It's faster than the *interface_define_barriers_jupyter*.

+If yout want to use via command line, please refer to the source code.

 # Research
 -  https://github.com/YuriRibeiro/cfd